Johnny Depp Movie ‘City Of Lies’ Has Been Pulled From Release With Only A Month To Go

 Forest Whitaker also starred in the movie.

-Johnny Depp’s luck has seemingly been going poorly from month to month, as the unflattering Rolling Stone report came in June, then in July he also experienced a stressful month, after the actor ended up settling out of court for a $25 million case involving fraud, taking on his former-managers.
+Johnny Depp’s luck has seemingly been going poorly from month to month, as the unflattering Rolling Stone report came in June, then in July he also experienced a stressful month, after the actor ended up settling out of court for a $25 million case involving fraud, taking on his former managers.

 According to numerous reports, Johnny Depp has lost most of his fortune.
 According to Rolling Stone, Johnny Depp has made approximately $650 million from his acting and virtually all of his fortune is gone.
-The actor has been accused of spending more than $30 thousand on wine and struggles with addiction issues.
+The actor has been accused of spending more than $30,000 on wine and struggling with addiction issues.

 All of the aforementioned troubles are common enough problems numerous celebrities have faced in the past, as addiction and financial woes commonly plague the famous.
 However, the accusations seemingly most damaging to Johnny Depp are the ones claiming he was physically abusive to his ex-wife Amber Heard.